The Daredevil’s Guide to Outer Space

 Space is a source of enormous interest to many, many children.
 The perennially popular topic for all ages, Outer Space is introduced here in a clear and fact-filled way helping to hook younger readers into the exciting science of our solar system and beyond.

 There are many books published which deal with the general theme of space.
-In 2019, much was added to the already rich list of children’s books on Space with the celebration of the moon landing, for example.
-It is however more tricky to find guides which use language which is unpatronising but that gives the most important information to budding scientists in Years 2 and 3.
+In 2019, much was added to the already abundant list of children’s books on Space with the celebration of the moon landing, for example.
+It is, however, more tricky to find guides which use language which doesn’t patronise but that gives the essential information to budding scientists in Years 2 and 3.
 Children at this age love books which give them the facts but often are either faced with texts that are aimed at an older readership or that are rather too basic for their needs.